-The costs for buying or selling a house can sometimes look overwhelming and may leave people wondering if there’s any way that they could cut costs by doing the conveyancing themselves.
+The costs for buying or selling a house can sometimes look overwhelming and may leave people wondering if there’s any way that they could cut costs by do it yourself conveyancing.
 There are many factors which mean you’re not able to do the conveyancing yourself, but even when you are able to, the real question is, should you.
 As a rule of thumb, it’s not usually advised or recommended.

 Remember – things usually aren’t free for a reason – if it was simple, everyone would do it!

-If this is something you’re still thinking about, we have put some information on DIY conveyancing which you should consider first.
+If this is something you’re still thinking about, we have put some information on do it yourself conveyancing which you should consider first.

 Do you really need a conveyancer?